William & Mary FERPA Tutorial

 This tutorial is a learning tool designed to provide William & Mary employees with a better understanding of the federal law that protects the privacy of student education records.

 By the end of this tutorial, you will be able to:

 - Describe the aspects of an education record

 - Distinguish which parties are permitted access to education records

 - Understand your role in protecting the privacy of education records

-Once you have finished the tutorial, you must complete a Tribe Responses form to record that you have read and understand the content of this tutorial.
+Once you have finished the tutorial, you must complete a Qualtrics form to record that you have read and understand the content of this tutorial.

 The Family Educational Rights & Privacy Act of 1974 (FERPA) is designed to:

 |FERPA||Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that governs access to and release of education records.|